 NB: Preparing the EU Youth Conference in Strasbourg, please note that, in parallel, calls for co-facilitators will be launched.
 It is not possible to be selected for both positions of co- and European facilitators.
 For this reason, please do inform us as soon as possible if you choose to apply for the calls for the co-facilitators as well.

 6. Practical information

-- Salary
+In the application, precise information needs to be provided on:

+- Estimated Number of working days for the Conference in France (preparation and Conference) and price per day

 - Travel requirements